Diversity, Equity, Inclusion Statement

 Click here to download the database as an Excel file (this file is searchable).
 This file will be periodically updated as new information becomes available, so users may wish to occasionally return for updated versions of this file.
 Most recent version: October 27, 2020.
 It should be noted that at this time the Feierabend Repertoire Database is primarily an analysis of the musical content of the pieces contained therein.
 Note: This document does not include an historical analysis of each song or rhyme.

-In 2020-2021, the FAME Board of Directors formed an ad-hoc DEIA Committee.
-This committee provided significant work including the creation of the FAME DEIA Bite of the Month video episodes shared via the FAME “Feierabend Fundamentals” Facebook page.
+The FAME Board of Directors formed an ad-hoc DEIA Committee who served during the fiscal year beginning July 2020.
+This committee provided significant contributions including the creation of the FAME DEIA Bite of the Month video episodes shared via the FAME “Feierabend Fundamentals” Facebook page.
 Click HERE to access the episodes.
+Creators of the Bite of the Month episodes were Jason Alexander Holmes, Joya Barnett, Natasha Verhulst, Lindsay Jackson, and Rachel Grimsby.

 The Power of Song In A Strange Time.